ohcnetwork/leaderboard/README.md

 ### Troubleshooting
 If you encounter any issues during setup, refer to the following troubleshooting tips:

-- For new contributers you may encounter the error
+- For new contributors you may encounter the error
   ```
    GITHUB_PAT is not configured in the environment.
    Request quota exhausted for request POST /graphql